Personal Identity in Jonathan Edwards, Ralph Waldo Emerson, and Alfred North Whitehead

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Keating, Jerome Francis, "Personal Identity in Jonathan Edwards, Ralph Waldo Emerson, and Alfred North Whitehead" (1972).
 English - Dissertations.
-Paper 52.
+52.